dombiistvan/webdice-atat/README.md

   - wait for an element to be selected (WaitSelected)
   - wait for an element not to be presented (WaitNotPresent)
   - just wait (Wait)
+  - focus on an element (FocusElement)
+  - clear element's value (input and textarea) (ClearElement)
+  - double click on an element (DoubleClickElement)
+  - set inner html of an element (SetInnerHtml)
+  - get one attribute's value from an element (GetElementAttributeValue)
+  - get all attributes and values of the selector's first matching element (GetElementAttributes)
+  - get all attributes of all matching elements (GetElementsAttributes)

 and all of these actions with own timeout